Today I’m sharing the places places to walk dogs in Lytham St Annes.

-That said, our outdoor adventures do present some — challenges.
+That said, walking your dog in a beach town like Lytham St Annes can present some — challenges.
 My dog is a dirt and death detective.
 If there’s a rotten fish corpse to be found within a half mile radius, she’s there.
 One day this summer Ted managed to get a fish corpse actually wrapped around her muzzle.
 Six people tried to chase her while Teddy ran around with a look of mad triumph in her eyes.

 Living by water means there are always potential bugs and hazards.
 I’m very conscious of things like dead trees, standing water, and discarded materials in open land.
 Not to mention the very rich pickings to be found in the park after all those picnics.
 So, it’s a given that we always have dog insurance.

 If you’re still shopping for pet insurance, you might like to know that Petplan is one of only a few providers to offer genuine “lifetime” policies.
 Petplan also works with more than 1,200 animal rehoming charities in the UK and has raised over £11m through a charitable trust to help fund animal-related causes.

 The Petplan website also has a brilliant hub offering pet summer safety tips for dogs, that’s packed with great information.
 If you’re wondering how hot is TOO hot to walk your dog, or whether that picnic pork pie might be unsafe, this is the site for you.

 Some of our favourite tips from the site are below, but do check the hub for more info:

 - If you’re having a BBQ, did you know that it’s not just bones you should keep away from your dog?
 While corn isn’t toxic, the centre of corn cobs can be hard for dogs to digest, and potentially can cause dangerous obstructions